0x78f1935/Snake/README.md

 > Do not be foolish and download malware.

 ### Future
 The future is very bright for this program.
-I got a couple ideas which I like to try out and implement this in Snake.
+I got a couple of ideas which I like to try out and implement this in Snake.
 When I'm done, I expect to have developed a great toolbox which contains tools to make everyday tasks just a slightly more easy/enjoyable.

 ### Contribution
 Ideas and requests are greatly appreciated.
 If you have any ideas please feel free to use the template "feature_request_template" provided in the **documentation** folder